albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week2.md

 two threads can delete nodes N2 and N5 in parallel.

+Object-based isolation can be implemented by using locks, but it's often challenging to do it correctly with locks without incurring in some liveness issues.

 ## Relationship with monitors

 Previously we defined a monitor as a lock that provides wait/notify functionalities.
 However a monitor is also defined as a class whose methods are executed in mutual exclusion (e.g. all methods are wrapped with an `isolated` block).
 This is akin to saying that all methods in a monitor provide object-based isolation with a singleton list which contains the monitor itself.
 For example, monitor `M1` might be: